Flight-Free-UK/flight_free_uk_website/source/posts/houston-we-have-a-problem.html.markdown

 ### Outside, the weather was deteriorating.

-Tours of the site were cancelled due to a lightning storm, but our friend took us over to see the Saturn V rocket, one of the type used for the Apollo programme.
+Tours of the site were cancelled because of a lightning storm, but our friend took us over to see the Saturn V rocket, one of the type used for the Apollo programme.
 It really is an awe-inspiring monument to human ingenuity.

 Our holiday plan had been to spend about a week in Houston, and then have two days on the Gulf Coast at a place called Port Aransas, before travelling to the state capital, Austin.
 Our trip to Port Aransas was now looking like it would be a wash out, but our booking was non-refundable, so we planned to go anyway.
 I pictured us sitting on a veranda sipping martinis while tropical rain lashed the shore, like Ernest Hemingway but with an extra dollop of British understatement.